ejeschke/ginga/doc/manual/plugins_local/pick.rst

 * If "edit" is selected, then you can edit the pick area by dragging its control points, or moving it by dragging in the bounding box.

+After the area is moved, drawn or edited, Pick will perform one of three
+actions:

+1) In Quick Mode ON, with "From Peak" OFF, it will simply attempt to perform a calculation based on the coordinate under the crosshair in the center of the pick area.
+2) In Quick Mode ON, with "From Peak" ON, it will perform a quick detection of peaks in the pick area and perform a calculation on the first one found, using the peak's coordinates.
-After the area is moved, drawn or edited, it will perform a search on the area based on the criteria in the "Settings" tab of the UI (see "The Settings Tab", below) and try to locate a candidate.
+3) In Quick Mode OFF, it will search the area for all peaks and evaluate the peaks based on the criteria in the "Settings" tab of the UI (see "The Settings Tab", below) and try to locate the best candidate matching the settings.

 If a candidate is found
 ^^^^^^^^^^^^^^^^^^^^^^^